MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ---
-title: Guidelines to validate Copilot Extensions
+title: Guidelines to validate Copilot agents
-description: Learn to increase the chances of your message extension as a plugin for Microsoft Copilot for Microsoft 365 to pass the Teams Store submission process.
+description: Learn to increase the chances of your message extension as an agent or plugin for Microsoft Copilot for Microsoft 365 to pass the Teams Store submission process.
 Understand the requirements, and validation guidelines. ms.topic: how-to
 author: v-preethah
 ms.author: surbhigupta